xDaryamo/puccini/README.md

 Our chosen ECMAScript engine is [goja](https://github.com/dop251/goja), which is 100% Go and does not require any external dependencies.

+### Is there an alternative to JavaScript if I just need to extract data from the Clout?

+If the built-in JavaScript support is insufficient or unwanted, you can write your own custom YAML processor in Python, Ruby, etc., to do exactly what you need, e.g.:

+    puccini-tosca compile my-app.yaml | python myprocessor.py

+Also check out [yq](https://mikefarah.gitbook.io/yq/), a great little tool for extracting YAML and even performing simple manipulations.
+Example:

+    puccini-tosca compile examples/tosca/requirements-and-capabilities.yaml | yq r - 'vertexes.(properties.name==light12)'

-### Can I use simple text templating instead of TOSCA functions and JavaScript?
+### Can I use simple text templating instead of TOSCA functions and YAML processing?

 Nothing is stopping you.
 You can pipe the input and output to and from the text translator of your choice at any point in the toolchain.
 Here's an example using